ceramicnetwork/.github/SPECIFICATION.md

 ### Updating a stream

 In order to update a stream two commits need to be added.
-These updates are added to the [stream log](#stream-log), which is a linked list of commits.
+These updates are added to the [commit log](#commit-log), which is a linked list of commits.
 First a [signed commit](#signed-commits) that contains an update to the content is created and added to the log.
 After the signed commit has been created the [CID](https://github.com/multiformats/cid) of this commit is sent to an anchoring service that batches a set of stream updates into a merkle tree and submits the root hash to a blockchain for finalization.
-The anchoring service then returns an [anchor commit](#anchor-commits) for the given CID which is added to the stream log.
+The anchoring service then returns an [anchor commit](#anchor-commits) for the given CID which is added to the commit log.
 A complete update to the stream has now been made.
-After each new commit is added to the stream's log the node publishes an update message containing the *StreamID* and the CID of the new commit to the [ceramic pubsub topic](#stream-update-propagation).
+After each new commit is added to the stream's commit log the node publishes an update message containing the *StreamID* and the CID of the new commit to the [ceramic pubsub topic](#stream-update-propagation).

 ### Looking up a stream

 To look up a stream, the *StreamID* is needed.
 Once a *StreamID* is known a node can look up a stream by sending a lookup request to the [ceramic pubsub topic](#stream-update-propagation).
 Other nodes that have the state of this stream will respond with the latest commit CID that they know of.
-The node making the lookup now resolves the stream log of all of the CIDs that it receives (in most cases this will only be one CID).
+The node making the lookup now resolves the commit log of all of the CIDs that it receives (in most cases this will only be one CID).
 If there are any conflicts they will be resolved by the [conflict resolution mechanism](#conflict-resolution).
 Once any conflicts are resolved all the updates from the signed commits are applied to the genesis commit and the latest state of the stream is found.

 ## Stream Identifiers